What kind of printer do I need to print mailing labels?

 - Other than their higher upfront cost and singular purpose, there really aren’t any disadvantages.

-Can I print shipping and mailing labels on regular paper?
+Can you print shipping and mailing labels on regular paper?

-You can also use PitneyShip™ to print postage directly onto an envelope, but you do need special USPS-approved paper to print stamps.
+Postage is a slightly different story.
+PitneyShip® can also print postage directly onto an envelope, but you do need special USPS-approved paper to print stamps.
+We cover the details in How to create and print USPS® shipping labels.

 You can easily handwrite mailing labels – if you don’t mind the extra work.
 For shipping labels, you can handwrite the shipping address, but you’ll need to take it to your local post office to be measured, weighed and stamped with a special shipping barcode.